 Accept Yourself with Muscular Dystrophy Duchenne

-Despite my disability I managed to make my way up to university where I did my bachelors degree in biology.
-Right after that I found myself exactly in the job I was focusing on.
-Additionally to that I got the best colleagues one could dream of and totally fell in love with the work I applied for.
-Unfortunately the lung function I have is based on muscles that also decrease with Duchenne.
+Despite my disability, I've managed to make my way to university where I did my bachelors degree in biology.
+After that, I found myself exactly in the job I wanted.
+Additionally, I had the best colleagues one could dream of and totally fell in love with the work I applied for.
+Unfortunately, the lung function I have is based on muscles that also decrease with Duchenne.
 Therefore, I have been using a ventilation machine for several years now.
-Since pneumonia two years ago, my life depends on pressure controlled ventilation and staying healthy became a daily routine in my life.
-I use my ventilation machine about 10 to 12 hours a day now.
+Since pneumonia two years ago, my life depends on pressure controlled ventilation and staying healthy has become a daily routine in my life.
+I use my ventilation machine about 10-12 hours a day now.
 Recently, I realized my advocacy capacity for Duchenne and for everyone struggling with chronic diseases.
 I want to break down barriers of fear not only for affected people but also for society.
-Creating awareness of ventilation systems in general is a huge topic as I feel people close their eyes towards this and there´s no open discussion.
+Creating awareness of ventilation systems, in general, is a huge topic as I feel people close their eyes towards this and there´s no open discussion.
 The most important message I can offer for everyone’s life: Do not lose your humor.
 There is humor in everything and with humor. yoocandoanything!